The evolution of the sizes and angular momentum content of galaxies in the COLIBRE simulations: Introduction

 While sizes are traditionally measured using half-light or half-mass radii, alternative definitions have been proposed that aim to better capture the physical extent of galaxies.
 For example, \citet{Trujillo2020} introduced the radius $R_1$, defined by a stellar surface density threshold of $1\,{\rm M_\odot\,pc^{-2}}$.
 This roughly matches the typical gas density threshold for star formation \citep[e.g.][]{Schaye2004,Rajohnson2022} and serves as a useful proxy for the “edge” of the in-situ stellar component \citep[e.g.][]{Chamba2022}.
 Meanwhile, \citet{Zichen2025} used the complete census of galactic baryons to measure the ``baryonic size--mass relation'' of galaxies in the Spitzer Photometry and Accurate Rotation Curves sample \citep[SPARC;][]{Lelli2016}.

-In this paper, we study the sizes and angular momentum content of galaxies in the \textsc{Colibre}\footnote{\href{https://colibre.strw.leidenuniv.nl/}{https://colibre.strw.leidenuniv.nl/}} cosmological hydrodynamical simulations \citep{Schaye2025, Chaikin2025a}, which reproduce a broad range of observed galaxy properties across cosmic time.
-These include the stellar mass function, star-formation rates, passive fractions, and the masses of atomic and molecular gas and dust \citep{Schaye2025,Chaikin2025b}, as well as the resolved Kennicutt--Schmidt relation \citep{Lagos2025}.
+In this paper, we study the sizes and angular momentum content of galaxies in the \textsc{Colibre}\footnote{\href{https://colibre.strw.leidenuniv.nl/}{https://colibre.strw.leidenuniv.nl/}} cosmological hydrodynamical simulations \citep{Schaye2026, Chaikin2026a}, which reproduce a broad range of observed galaxy properties across cosmic time.
+These include the stellar mass function, star-formation rates, passive fractions, and the masses of atomic and molecular gas and dust \citep{Schaye2026,Chaikin2026b}, as well as the resolved Kennicutt--Schmidt relation \citep{Lagos2026}.
 Focusing on galaxies at $z \lesssim 4$, we compare the simulated size--mass and $j_\star$--$M_\star$ relations to observational measurements, and examine their dependence on morphology, star-formation activity, and size definition.
+Our primary goal is to assess how well \textsc{Colibre}~reproduces these observed relations across galaxy populations, redshifts, and size definitions.
+In this respect, the paper is intentionally more descriptive than theoretical, with a focus on identifying where the model succeeds or fails to reproduce observations, thereby helping to clarify the physical regimes and galaxy populations for which the simulation provides a robust description.
 We consider both standard measures (half-mass and half-light radii) and alternative metrics such as $R_1$ and the half-baryonic mass radius, $R_{\rm bar,50}$.
 Results at $z > 4$, and those based on mock observational imaging, including dust, will be presented elsewhere.